OpenWiFi Gateway (OWGW)

 alt text

-In addtion to creating the VM, the template also created a DNS override for "openwifi.wlan.local" this is because in a later step we will need to hit that URL to access the controller and need it to resolve to the IP address of the controller.
+In addtion to creating the VM, the template also created a DNS override for "openwifi.wlan.local" this can be used if we need to access the controller and need it to resolve to the IP address of the controller.
 To verify that the DNS override is setup correctly, navigate to Services::DNS and review the DNS Records scaffold.

 alt text